-Phifer Pavitt Winery is owned by the husband wife team of Suzanne Phifer Pavitt and Shane Pavitt.
-Suzanne is from Ringgold, Georgia where she grew up on a 15-acre farm.
-Both she and Shane have enjoyed wine for many years and before owning their current property, they spent significant time on the West Coast looking at various properties in “wine country” from Washington and Oregon to a number of regions in California.
-Finally in 1998 they found a pristine almost entirely hillside estate near Calistoga and over a bottle of Araujo Estate (now Eisele Vineyard) wine made the decision to purchase this property.
-This was ironic considering that the cult winery Araujo’s famed Eisele Vineyard is extremely close to part of Phifer Pavitt’s own property.
+Phifer Pavitt Winery is owned by Suzanne Phifer Pavitt and her husband Shane Pavitt.
+Suzanne is originally from tiny Ringgold, Georgia where she grew up on a 15-acre farm.
+Both she and Shane have enjoyed wine for many years and before owning their current property, spent significant time on the west coast looking at various properties in “wine country” from Washington and Oregon to a number of regions in California.
+Finally in 1998 they discovered a beautiful almost entirely hillside piece of property near Calistoga and over a bottle of Araujo Estate (now Eisele Vineyard) wine made the decision to purchase this property (23 acres).
+This was ironic considering that the iconic Eisele Vineyard is extremely close to part of Phifer Pavitt’s own property.

-Their first vintage is from 2005; their flagship wine is produced each year – always a premium Cabernet Sauvignon called “Date Night”.
-In order to understand why this wine is named Date Night you must understand the story behind the name.
+Their first vintage is from 2005; the flagship wine produced each year is always a premium Cabernet Sauvignon called “Date Night”.
+In order to understand why this wine is named Date Night one must hear the story behind the name.
 What is Date Night?
-It is a night reserved for once a week where couples (married or not), take time to themselves away from other distractions whether at a restaurant, an evening in a library or just time together somewhere out of their normal day to day lives.
+It is a night reserved for once a week where couples (married or not), take time to themselves away from other distractions whether at a restaurant, an evening in a library, a hike, or just time together somewhere out of their normal day to day lives.
 This wine is a tribute to Suzanne and Shane’s “date nights” where some of their biggest decisions have been made including the decision to start this winery.
-Oh and with a name like this, this wine is very popular for Valentine Day gifts and other romantic occasions.
+Oh and with a name like this, the wine is very popular for Valentine Day gifts and other romantic occasions.

 In 2018 the winery announced a partnership with The Bardstown Bourbon Company to create Phifer Pavitt Bourbon.